The 9 Best Books to Learn Japanese Fast

 Best for Writing Kana

-This book covers all 92 symbols of the two writing systems and teaches how to write them in the correct stroke order.
+This book covers all 92 symbols of the two writing systems and teaches you how to write them in the correct stroke order.
 There’s also space to practice each one, although you might want to get a blank notebook for additional practice.
-One reviewer said that it’s “the best book to learn hiragana and katakana if you are learning on your own.
-Very easy to understand and gives you motivation to finish it.”
-You can see what other reviewers had to say here.
+The final section of the book has DIY Kana charts you can fill in, as well as word searches, quizzes, and practice grids.
+I recommend Learning Japanese Hiragana and Katakana because it motivates you to master the two scripts.
+You can order your copy here.

-- Learn stroke order and how to write correctly
+- Helpful lessons on stroke order ensure you learn how to write the characters correctly

 Basic Kanji Book